fujaba/fulibWorkflows/docs/definitions/general.md

 - workflow: canceled payment
 ```

-You can define more than one workflow in one workflow file.
+You can define more than one workflow for one board.
 Those workflows also have to be given a name.